barumau/pandunia/eng/eng-pandunia.md

 ## A

 a couple of - du o tri
+a sea of people (huge crowd) - jen hai
 abacus - lulu table
 abattoir (slaughterhouse) - bucakan
 ability - bilta